jacopoantonello/dmlib/doc/README.md

 # Deformable mirror control using Zernike modes (dmlib.zpanel)

 1. Open the Zernike control GUI (`dmlib.zpanel`).
-This GUI accepts flags similar to the ones of `dmlib.gui`, so you can specify a DM driver accordingly.
-Unless you also specify a DM serial number, the GUI will try to open the serial number saved inside the *calibration file*.
+This GUI accepts flags similar to the ones of `dmlib.gui`, so you can specify a DM driver and DM name accordingly.
+The GUI will ask for a *calibration file*.
+Note that unless you force use of a particular DM with the `--dm-name` flag, the GUI will look for the DM name written inside the *calibration file*.
+Also the `--dm-driver` and `--dm-name` flags should be consistent.
+So if you use `--dm-driver sim`, only `simdm0` and `simdm` will be available.
 2. Use the control panel to set the right amount of Zernike aberration.<br>
     ![](./Pictures/100000000000028F000002FF17AE3614F8CA25C3.png)
+3. You can visually inspect the quality of the calibration by disabling *flat* and examining the actuator patterns generated for each Zernike mode.

 # References
 <a id="1">[1]</a> J. Antonello, J. Wang, C. He, M. Phillips, and M. Booth, "Interferometric calibration of a deformable mirror," [10.5281/zenodo.3714951](https://doi.org/10.5281/zenodo.3714951).